duncanbradley/axis-extension/draft.md

 # Related Work

+That 5/20 is larger than 5/50 is trivial and probably doesn’t require research.
+Most research (e.g. Burson et al) has looked at more subtle biases where the same proportion is expressed differently (rather than different proportions).
+However, the cloest thing is perhaps Stone et al.’s foregrounding and backgrounding effect, since this is the same number.

+How is what I’m doing different to Stone?

+Pacini and epstein - if you highlight the inverse of the proportion, you change the perception of the same number Reyna and Brainerd - insufficient focus on numerators.
+This is related to Stone et al. studies.

+Holford et al - variation on 25% fat; 75% lean - relates to Stone in that the chosen number is foregrounded, leading to relative increase in the salience of its properties

 # Experiment 1 - Overview

 Experiment 1 investigates the influence of y-axis upper bounds on interpretations of plotted values’ magnitude.
 Participants viewed bar charts with y-axes which either terminated just above the bars, or extended to a denominator value well above the bars.
 Thus, the same data is displayed with and without its surrounding context.
 Comparing participants’ interpretations captures the influence of y-axis limits on magnitude judgements.